 I’ve learned so much through the experience of having Jack and yet I still fail God every day.
 But my heart has forever changed, and I am grateful to know he loves me despite this.
 I still may be the woman who takes an extra pregnancy test, but I’m also now the woman who can open my hands to the Lord when it’s the last thing I want to do, and say- “it’s yours, they’re yours” and truly believe it.
 And when I do, the pain leaves and I’m filled with His peace. “

 Christine Green is a “20 something”, extremely fun, energetic, brilliant, intentional, extra-ordinary gal who loves Jesus, Jack (her son), Seth (her hubby), cats, the Michigan Wolverines, and is always up for an adventure!
 Christine, Seth, and their soon-to-be 1 year old, Jack, now live in Atlanta, GA…where Jack will eventually grow up to be a professional golfer (thanks to his dad) and a die-hard Georgia Bulldog fan (thanks to his Aunt Brookes and Uncle Schuyler ;).
-Here at Girl Health Co., we are honored to call Christine a friend and also to publish the first of hopefully many of her writings.
+Here at The Women’s Health Company, we are honored to call Christine a friend and also to publish the first of hopefully many of her writings.
 Someday you’ll be perusing the Target aisles and find a book written by this beautiful friend of mine…so make sure you grab it!